Capabilities

 Software Default Traps

 Engineers sometimes specify tighter tolerances than functionally necessary, particularly when using default CAD software values.
-One manufacturing expert noted that software defaults often assume cut taps for threaded holes, specifying drill sizes that may not match the manufacturer's preferred roll tap processes.
+Software defaults often assume cut taps for threaded holes, specifying drill sizes that may not match the manufacturer's preferred roll tap processes.

 Common software-related issues: